 - Share equipment and space safely and properly

 - Display a positive attitude toward participation in physical activity

-- Students in kindergarten will begin to hear and understand some basic health and wellness terms and gain greater appreciation for the amazing way their God given body works
+- Students in kindergarten will begin to hear and understand some basic health and wellness terms and gain a greater appreciation for the amazing way their God-given body works

 The First Grade Reading Curriculum is taught using Pearson Scott Foresman Reading Street.
 All lessons contain three sections.